BJGh/BurinJargalSource/README.md

+PROHIBITED IN EURASIA, UKRAINE, RUSSIA, ISRAEL
+Patent number: 12239903 · Source Engine build number is the number of days since November 7, 1998
 # Source
 Our first & last work with the Dearest Friend Sultim he was killed by Kazakhstan, UK, Ukrainians in mid 2023